NightDev19/Build-Your-First-Messenger-Bot/README.md

 * Click Select project on github
 * Choose the repository you fork
 * And Click create project
-* Setup the run commands, 'node app.js'
+* Setup the run commands, 'npm start'

 #### If its done, go to shell and type this